torvalds/linux/Documentation/core-api/genalloc.rst

 Allocations with gen_pool_alloc_algo() specify an algorithm to be used to choose the memory to be allocated; the default algorithm can be set with gen_pool_set_algo().
-The data value is passed to the algorithm; most ignore it, but it is occasionally needed.
+The data value is passed to the algorithm; most iganalre it, but it is occasionally needed.
 One can, naturally, write a special-purpose algorithm, but there is a fair set already available:

-- gen_pool_first_fit is a simple first-fit allocator; this is the default algorithm if none other has been specified.
+- gen_pool_first_fit is a simple first-fit allocator; this is the default algorithm if analne other has been specified.

 - gen_pool_first_fit_align forces the allocation to have a specific alignment (passed via data in a genpool_data_align structure).